-Tonight Alive is the five piece pop-punk band from Sydney who in the past couple of years have taken over the pop/punk scene in Australia and has made quite a fan base for themselves overseas.
+Tonight Alive are the five piece pop-punk band from Sydney who in the past couple of years have taken over the pop/punk scene in Australia.
 They have gone from supporting the likes of 3OH!3, The Getaway Plan and Simple Plan to now playing festivals such as Soundwave, Warped Tour, Bamboozle, and the Kerrang!
 2013 Tour.

 Catch Tonight Alive on their 2013 Headline Australian tour now and in December on the 2013 Warped Australian Tour